When it comes to moving day, one of the toughest items to pack and move has got to be that large flat-screen TV.

 “On the list of items that are a bear to move, flat-screen TVs fall somewhere between refrigerator and giant antique grandfather clock,” said Skylar Korby, content marketing associate at MakeSpace, a New York City-based pick-up and delivery storage service.
 “Flat screens need a bit of extra TLC on moving day to make sure the delicate surfaces and important electrical components are packed safely.”

-With the right tips and materials, you can move your precious TV without having to hire a professional:
+With the right moving tips and materials such as packing tape and moving blankets, you can move your precious TV without having to hire a professional mover:

 1. Document Your Existing Set Up